 It’s a charming town with a good range of facilities and public transport connections.
 You can read more in our Cortina d’Ampezzo guide.

 The other option is to stay in Dobbiaco, which has a little less going on than Cortina.
 However, you may find more affordable options, especially during peak season.
-Dobbiaco is around 30 minutes drive to Passo Tre Croci.
+Dobbiaco is around a 30-minute drive from Passo Tre Croci.

 BEST TIME TO HIKE THE LAGO DI SORAPIS CIRCUIT

-The best weather is in the summer months, but it is also the busiest time.
+The best weather is in the summer months of late July and August, but it is also the busiest time.
+We visited in late August, and it was extremely busy.
+If possible, avoid the peak season as much as you can.

 WHAT TO TAKE ON THE HIKE

-01 – The complete Lago di Sorapis circuit is reasonably long and the ascent and descent from the pass requires some scrambling.
-So for this one, we suggest proper hiking boots (we use something like these).
-If you walk to the lake and back, trainers with a decent grip will be good enough.
+Hiking Boots: The full circuit is reasonably long and the ascent and descent from the pass requires some scrambling.
+For this one, we suggest wearing proper hiking boots (we use something similar to these).

 MORE DOLOMITES GUIDES